Cisplatin

-Cisplatin is a chemotherapy medication used to treat a number of cancers.
+Cisplatin is a chemical compound with formula cis-[Pt(NH3)2Cl2].
+It is a coordination complex of platinum that is used as a chemotherapy medication used to treat a number of cancers.
 These include testicular cancer, ovarian cancer, cervical cancer, bladder cancer, head and neck cancer, esophageal cancer, lung cancer, mesothelioma, brain tumors and neuroblastoma.
 It is given by injection into a vein.

-Common side effects include bone marrow suppression, hearing problems, including total irreversible hearing loss, usually restricted to one ear, kidney damage, and vomiting.
+Common side effects include bone marrow suppression, hearing problems including severe hearing loss, kidney damage, and vomiting.
 Other serious side effects include numbness, trouble walking, allergic reactions, electrolyte problems, and heart disease.
 Use during pregnancy can cause harm to the developing fetus.
 Cisplatin is in the platinum-based antineoplastic family of medications.
 It works in part by binding to DNA and inhibiting its replication.

-Cisplatin was discovered in 1845 and licensed for medical use in 1978 and 1979.
+Cisplatin was first reported in 1845 and licensed for medical use in 1978 and 1979.
 It is on the World Health Organization's List of Essential Medicines.

 Medical use

 Cisplatin is administered intravenously as short-term infusion in normal saline for treatment of solid and haematological malignancies.
 It is used to treat various types of cancers, including sarcomas, some carcinomas (e.g., small cell lung cancer, squamous cell carcinoma of the head and neck and ovarian cancer), lymphomas, bladder cancer, cervical cancer, and germ cell tumors.

-Because of its widespread use, the cure rate for testicular cancer has increased from 10% to 85%.
+The introduction of cisplatin as a standard treatment for testicular cancer improved remission rates from 5–10% before 1974 to 75–85% by 1984.